fastrgv/RufasSlider/README.md

 # RufasSlider

 ## What's new:

+**ver 3.3.1 -- 22oct22**

+* Corrected direction of traffic-rush red car.
+* Added 2 Quzzle puzzles to the Klotski app.
+* Added the Annoying Sliders app...16 that look small but are not easy.

 **ver 3.3.0 -- 01oct22**

 * Now using simpler-to-setup GNU g++ for Win64.
+* Now make game subwindow grab focus upon opening.

 **ver 3.2.4 -- 16sep22**

-* Now using GNU g++ rather than defunct AdaCore compiler.
+* Now using GNU g++ rather than defunct AdaCore g++ compiler.

 See full revision history at end of this file